cloudera/CML_llm-hol/README.md

 https://docs.cloudera.com/machine-learning/cloud/
 Anytime you point to a new location(s) you can update this file and then rerun the scraping job.

-a.
-As mentoioned earlier, when the project was a created a job was also created to run this scraping job.
+>**2a.** As mentoioned earlier, when the project was a created a job was also created to run this scraping job.
 See below, but don't run it yet.

 ![Alt text](./assets/html-scrape-1.png)